scarletpeony/bart_large_summarise_SGH/README.md

 ## Intended uses & limitations

-The model takes up to maximum article length of 1024 characters and generates a summary of maximum length of 512 characters.
+The model takes up to maximum article length of 1024 tokens and generates a summary of maximum length of 512 tokens.

 ## Training data